VolodymyrMamaevsky/Metinvest-task/README.md

 ### **1. Install Dependencies**

-Swagger UI will be available at: http://localhost:8000/docs
+Swagger UI will be available at: http://localhost:8000/docs Command execution examples in this guide for Windows

 To install all project dependencies, use Poetry (if Poetry is not installed, guide below):